Genomic Courses

 Focuses on understanding the key methods and principles of quantitative biology through a close reading of the primary literature.
 Topics covered will include deterministic and stochastic methods for modeling cellular systems, techniques in systems and synthetic biology, image processing tools and image analysis for biology, data-driven network models, genomic approaches, single-molecule approaches, and key computational biology tools.
 This course is intended for graduate students from a variety of backgrounds who are interested in pursuing quantitative biology during their graduate studies.

 1 credit.
-Instructors: Pam Kreeger; Megan McClean.
+Instructors: Megan McClean.

 Pre-requisites: Graduate/professional standing.